By default, Datadog generates a timestamp and appends it in a date attribute when logs are received on the intake API.

 The log date attribute is one of the reserved attributes in Datadog which means JSON logs that use those attributes have their values treated specially - in this case to derive the log’s date.
 Change the default remapping for these attributes at the top of your Pipeline.

-To make sure this attribute value is taken to override the log date, we would simply need to add it in the list of Date attributes.
+To make sure this attribute value is taken to override the log date, you must add it in the list of Date attributes.

-The date remapper looks for each of the reserved attributes in the order in which they are configured in the reserved attribute mapping, so to be 100% sure that our mytimestamp attribute is used to derive the date, we can place it first in the list.
+The date remapper looks for each of the reserved attributes in the order in which they are configured in the reserved attribute mapping.
+To ensure the date comes from the mytimestamp attribute, place it first in the list.

 Note: Any modification on the Pipeline only impacts new logs as all the processing is done at ingestion.